 The three-phase 11 kW AC onboard charger has considerably reduced the charging time.
 The 80 kWh battery can be charged in 7.5 hours from 10 to 100 percent SOC either at the wallbox or at the AC public charging station.

 The Mercedes EQC comes with a 110 kW DC onboard fast charger as well which allows rapidly charging the battery pack from 10-80% in just 40 minutes.
 The all-electric SUV has an 80 kWh Lithium-ion battery pack as standard.
 Weighing 652 kg, this battery pack provides a range of 370-414 km as per the new, WLTP test cycle.
 The 2021 Mercedes EQC, unlike the old model, has a longer, 5 metre (instead of 4 metre) charging cable.

 Two motors, one at the front and one at the rear, generate a combined power of 300 kW (408 PS) and a combined torque of 760 Nm.
 A 0-100 km/h sprint takes 5.1 seconds, while the top speed is electronically limited to 180 km/h.

 Charging the Mercedes EQC in India

 Speaking to ElectricVehicleWeb.in at the Auto Expo 2020, Martin Schwenk, MD & CEO of Mercedes-Benz India, said he expects that customers in India would charge their Mercedes electric car mostly through the Wallbox solution either at home or at the office where the car is parked for hours at a stretch.

-The Mercedes EQC will compete directly with the Audi e-tron, also a mid-size electric SUV derived from an ICE model (Audi Q5).
+The Mercedes EQC will compete directly with the Audi e-tron and the Jaguar I-Pace.
 The competitor from the four-ringed German luxury brand is now expected to land next year whereas the British electric car is confirmed to launch in early 2021.